Doing Business with Disadvantaged Business Enterprises

 DBE participation is often not a genuine priority to general contractors on government projects.
 General contractors do care about winning bids for government projects and may have to show DBE participation goals in order to win contracts.
 However, it is again not clear whether and local governments are withholding money on current contracts or refusing to award future projects if general contractors fail to achieve DBE participation goals.
 Government owners and contractors are usually most concerned with getting projects done as planned and on time.
 Government owners may begin including penalties in contracts if DBE participation goals are not achieved.
 However, even this penalty could delay projects and cost taxpayers money.
 If a DBE contractor fails to perform, is terminated or abandons a project, both the owner and general contractor may be more concerned with getting the project completed than DBE participation.

 DBE participation is often not a genuine priority to suppliers or even subcontractors on government projects.
-Accordingly, it is often unclear whether anybody is "enforcing" DBE participation, while many participants seem to be "gaming" or circumventing the rules to their advantage.
+Accordingly, it is often unclear whether anybody is “enforcing” DBE participation, while many participants seem to be “gaming” or circumventing the rules to their advantage.
 To make things worse, there is also uncertainty regarding the rules.
-The federal Small Business Administration (SBA), the Department of Defense (DOD) and the Federal Highway Administration (FHA) each have differing rules, although federal agencies seem to increasingly follow SBA standards and definitions.
+The federal Small Business Administration (SBA), the Department of Defense (DOD) and the Federal Highway Administration (FHA) and all other federal agencies each have differing rules.
 Then each state and each local government within the state have varying rules.
-All of these rules are relatively new.
+Many of these rules are relatively new.
 The players are not familiar with the rules and do not have the benefit of past experience.